alias454/firewall-formula/README.rst

 ``iptables``
 ------------

-Sets up the iptables service and makes sure it is running on RHEL/CentOS 6 systems.
+Sets up the iptables service and makes sure it is running on RHEL/CentOS 6 and Debian systems.